scrapinghub/spidermon/docs/source/getting-started.rst

 ---------------

-Item validators allows you to match your returned items with predetermined structure ensuring that all fields contains data in the expected format.
-Spidermon allows you to choose between schematics_ or `JSON Schema`_ to define the structure of your item.
+Item validators allows you to match your returned items with predetermined structure ensuring that all fields contains data in the expected format. supports `JSON Schema`_ to define the structure of your item.

-In this tutorial, we will use a schematics_ model to make sure that all required fields are populated and they are all of the correct format.

 First step is to change our actual spider code to use `Scrapy items`_.
 Create a new file called `items.py`: